Isolation & Quarantine

-- No symptoms are present, or symptoms are improving.
+- No symptoms are present, or symptoms are mild and improving.

 If you have a fever, continue to isolate until 24 hours after your fever resolves.
-If you have symptoms other than fever, continue to isolate until symptoms are improving or until after Day 10.
+If you have symptoms other than fever, continue to isolate until symptoms are mild and improving.

 A small number of people who recover from COVID-19 may experience “COVID-19 rebound” in which symptoms return and you test positive again, after testing negative.
-If you experience this rebound, you should re-start your isolation period from Day 0 and contact your healthcare provider if you have questions or concerns.
+If you experience this rebound, you should re-start your isolation and contact your healthcare provider if you have questions or concerns.
 If you do not have a regular health care provider, you may contact the Public Health Department at 805-781-5500 with your questions.

 In what settings does this guidance apply?

 This guidance is intended for members of the general public.
-This guidance may not apply in health care, long-term care, corrections, homeless shelters, and other indoor high-risk settings.
-These settings have their own specific guidance for isolation and quarantine.
-See local guidance for high-risk settings and CDC guidance for Congregate Living Settings.
+This guidance does not apply to healthcare personnel.
+It may not apply in health care, long-term care, corrections, homeless shelters, and other indoor high-risk settings.
+(These settings have their own specific guidance for isolation and quarantine.
+See local guidance for high-risk settings and CDC guidance for Congregate Living Settings.)

 Additionally, an employer or institution may have more restrictive policies in place than those described here.
 It is best to check with your organization for their rules.